 With over 100 waterfalls and cascades dispersed about the state, you will find no shortage of Vermont hikes with waterfalls.
 The best part is that many of them are short, easy-to-get-to hikes.
 With so many falls scattered across the state, we decided to include one from each area!
 Regardless of which ones you visit, they are all sure to be breath-taking in their own way.

 There are plenty of places to go hiking near Stowe, VT and Bingham Falls is a great place to start.
 This easy, half-mile out-and-back trail has convenient access right off of 108/Mountain Road near the popular Smugglers Notch State Park (SP).
 Due to the popularity of the area and easy access to the trail, you may come across many other fall enthusiasts on hot summer days.
-Don’t let that deter you, though, to see one of the most-loved falls in the state!
+Don’t let that deter you, though, to see one of the most-loved waterfalls in the state!
 Enjoy a dip in the cold water at the bottom of the 40-foot falls and the deep gorge views along the way.

 If you’re looking for a short falls hike in central VT, you can’t beat the 0.4-mile one to Thundering Falls.
 Located near Killington, this quick walk takes you to the 6th tallest falls in the state, cascading an impressive 140 feet down a narrow gorge.
 This trail sees a lot of people, but the easy hike and falls make it worth the possible crowds.
 Other than this main attraction, there is also a historic mill powered by the rushing waters of Thundering Falls.